How pitching, flying and filmmaking make UW baseball’s Logan Gerling feel alive

 As well as just about everything else.

 Of course, that last part is nothing new.
-A cinema media major, Gerling bought his first Go Pro camera in middle school after mowing lawns for a year to save money.
+A cinema-media major, Gerling bought his first Go Pro camera in middle school after mowing lawns for a year to save money.

-Gerling maintains a YouTube channel with more than 100 self-made videos — of hikes and vacations and flights and travel vlogs.
+Gerling maintains a YouTube channel with more than 100 self-made videos — of hikes and vacations and flights and travel blogs.

 But when he says it’s paid off, that also includes his pitching.